sbslee/fuc/docs/cli.rst

      --delimiter TEXT      delimiter (default: '\t')
      --skiprows TEXT       comma-separated line numbers to skip (0-indexed) or number of lines to skip at the start of the file (e.g.
-                           '--skiprows 1,' will skip the second line, '--skiprows 2,4' will skip the third and fifth lines, and '-- skiprows 10' will skip the first 10 lines) --na_values TEXT [TEXT ...]
+                           `--skiprows 1,` will skip the second line, `--skiprows 2,4` will skip the third and fifth lines, and `--skiprows 10` will skip the first 10 lines) --na_values TEXT [TEXT ...]
                            additional strings to recognize as NA/NaN (by default, the following values are interpreted as NaN: '', '#N/A', '#N/A N/A', '#NA', '-1.#IND', '-1.#QNAN',
                            '-NaN', '-nan', '1.#IND', '1.#QNAN', '<NA>', 'N/A',
                            'NA', 'NULL', 'NaN', 'n/a', 'nan', 'null')
+     --query TEXT          query the columns of a pandas.DataFrame with a boolean expression (e.g. `--query "A == 'yes'"`)

 fuccompf
 ========